-There are generally four Academy cadet classes annually.
-Normally 2 to 4 weeks prior to the start of the Academy class, either by mail or telephone, applicants receive formal notification of an invitation to the Academy.
+Applicants who were successful in all phases of the selection process and eligible to attend the Academy will normally receive an Academy invitation via e-mail at least two to four weeks prior to the start of an Academy class.
 Refer to Chapter 1, Section 5, of this guide for a general overview about the Academy, Academy facilities and accommodations, and the type of training and courses provided.